 The Whole Foods there was crazy!
 So busy!
 I tried to use the bathroom, but the line was so long I decided to wait.
 To purchase the slaw first I had to order it, then go and pay for it, then come back to pick it up.
 It really made me appreciate living in Chicago where it’s much less crowded, but you still get all the big city perks.
 I’ve never had to wait in line to use a grocery store bathroom.

-The rest of our day was spent getting back to the hotel, resting and seeing Be More Chill…which should be a post on my daughter’s blog, but she doesn’t have one.
+We spent the rest of our day getting back to the hotel, resting and seeing Be More Chill…which should be a post on my daughter’s blog, but she doesn’t have one.
 It was great!
 You should see it if you like sci-fi musicals about teenage anxiety!
-The cast is awesome and she was able to get her playbill autographed by every one of them.
+The cast is outstanding and she was able to get her playbill autographed by every one of them.
 They are so kind and generous.
 She also got a photo with her favorite George Salazar.
-I can’t say enough good things about that whole experience and the amazing phenomenon that is Be More Chill.
+I can’t say enough good things about that entire experience and the amazing phenomenon that is Be More Chill.

 The next day we needed to get going to the airport.
 I still wasn’t sure about how to get there.
 I asked the hotel crew for advice and they all said don’t take public transportation because it could take 2 hours especially on a Sunday, but it was too late to take a shuttle and I didn’t want to pay $40 + for the other options.
 It was early and I wanted to spend a little more time in the city.
 Since they said it could take up to 2 hours to get to the airport I decided to just go and Stella was fine with that.

 This is where I’m glad I followed my instincts.
 The hardest part was trying to decide which subway entrance to walk to.
 You can take the E or the R train to the 74th St/ Roosevelt Avenue station.
 Once at the station I had to ask to be pointed to the right bus.
 You need to use your MetroCard to purchase a ticket from a machine then you get on Q70-SBS to LaGuardia.